lcnguyencs/camwa-project/README.md

 # CAMWA – Class Attendance Management Web Application

 ## Overview
 CAMWA is a web-based system designed for efficiently managing class attendance.
-It allows lecturers to track attendance, students to view their attendance records, and admins to manage courses, programs, and users seamlessly.
+It allows lecturers to track attendance, students to view their attendance records, and admins to manage modules, programs, and users seamlessly.
 The system utilizes:

 - **Frontend**: Angular-based single-page application (SPA).
 - **Backend**: Node.js with Express and PostgreSQL.